geopython/pycsw.org/development/rfc/rfc-10.md

 - author: Tom Kralidis, Angelos Tzotsos
 - contact: tomkralidis@gmail.com, tzotsos@gmail.com
 - status: draft
-- modified: 2021-12-24
+- modified: 2022-01-07

 ## Overview

 This RFC describes the pycsw implementation of virtual collections as part of OGC API - Records support ([OGC 20-004][1]).

 The current pycsw implementation supports a single collection of metadata in both OGC:CSW and OARec modes.
-O differs from OGC:CSW in that multiple collections of metadata can be published and made available as disctinct endpoints.
-Providing multiple collections of metadata from a pycsw instance allows for finer grained discovery based on collections of metadata (themes, projects, or areas of interest, etc.).
+OGC API - Records differs from OGC:CSW in that multiple collections of metadata can be published and made available as disctinct endpoints.
+Providing multiple collections of metadata from a pycsw instance allows for finer grained discovery based on collections of metadata (themes, projects, areas of interest, etc.).

 Hierarchical metadata relationships are defined in both metadata and OGC standards: